Tech Guide Networking

-For my VPN setup, I lean towards using Wireguard because it’s straightforward to configure and delivers great performance.
-This guide serves as a personal reference for when I need to set up Wireguard again—whether as a server or a client.
-While I typically run Ubuntu on my production servers, my personal homelab runs Archlinux.
-Although this guide is focused on Archlinux, the process is essentially the same on Ubuntu, aside from the installation details.
+For my VPN setup, I use WireGuard because it is straightforward to configure and performs well.
+This guide is a personal reference for the baseline server and peer setup I come back to when I need it again.
+While I typically run Ubuntu on my production servers, my personal homelab runs Arch Linux, so the package installation examples here follow Arch.

-Another great feature of Wireguard is its flexibility—any host can function as a server or as a peer , and a peer can even act as a proxy for another peer without needing any special configuration.
+Any host can function as a server or as a peer, and a peer can also act as a proxy for another peer without extra WireGuard-specific configuration.

-I’ve organized the guide into two server and peer easy reference.
-Before getting started with either setup, ensure Wireguard is installed on both your server and client machines.
+I split the guide into separate server and peer references.
+Before starting either one, make sure WireGuard is installed on both machines.

 Pre-requisites